-Go total Marie Kondo this spring cleaning season.
+Go total Home Edit during spring cleaning this year!
 Tackle your kids’ bedroom or the playroom—the spaces that require daily work to keep clean—with a real plan of attack.
-We asked the experts to weigh in and offer tips on how to get it done, you can see them below.
+We asked the experts to weigh in and offer cleaning tips on how to get it done, you can see them below.

 1. Make a plan.

 A good way to start is to identify what you want to accomplish while cleaning.
 Are there a lot of old toys that can be given away to a friend or sold at a garage sale?
 Does your kid need more space for books?
 Write down the tasks you want to tackle, and you'll feel better about the job.

 2. Start where you are.